 - Mutton- a female (ewe) or castrated male (wether) sheep having more than two permanent incisors in wear or a sheep over two year old.
 In sheep-speak, the next 2 teeth appear between 12-19 month, and the sheep becomes a ‘4 tooth’, then a ‘6 tooth’ around 23-26 months, and an ‘8 tooth’ or ‘full mouth’ from 28-48 months onwards.

-To confuse things in the ‘how old is lamb before it is hogget’ department, states in Australia vary in lamb definition.
+To confuse things in the ‘how old is lamb before it is hogget’ department, States in Australia vary in lamb definition.
 In QLD, certified lamb must not have cut its first two permanent teeth.
 Nutrition and hydration play a big part in how late the lamb cuts teeth, with well-nourished, well-hydrated lambs breaking gum earlier.

 Eating Quality